 For those customers who were not happy with individual issues regarding their use of SiteGround for hosting their websites, TrustPilot posts replies from SiteGround.
 The representatives give an explanation for what caused the issue and their upfront disclosures that are set forth to each new customer to help them make informed decisions before signing up.

 In the meantime, Jim was pushing for another site called HostWinds.
 The trouble with them surfaced immediately.
 They were down all night when other website transfers were taking place.
-Also, TrustPilot raised a big red flag on their review of HostWinds when it had a apology commentary stating that feedback for the hoster showed multiple instances of Fake Reviews!
+Also, TrustPilot raised a big red flag on their review of HostWinds when it displayed an apologetic commentary stating that feedback for the HW Platform showed multiple instances of Fake Reviews!

-I got back to Jim and stated that my first choice was going to be SiteGround.
-I expressed the major concerns to him about HostWinds that I alluded to above.
-He finally got back to me with his decision on where to transfer me: It was SiteGround!
+As a result of my research, I got back to Jim and stated that my first choice was going to be SiteGround.
+I expressed the major concerns I had with HostWinds and referenced my findings with the information I alluded to above.
+He finally got back to me with his decision on where to transfer me once and for all : It was SiteGround!

 When tuning up my site during the transfer, Jim disabled the other Cache Plugins on my administrator.
 This way they would not conflict with the WordPress Super Cacher that would now handle my website performance.

-There were a few glitches but everything seems to be now working smoothly.
-I also installed a plugin for backing up my site, which I will discuss in another blog.
+There were a few glitches at first, but everything began working smoothly shortly thereafter.
+I also installed a plugin for backing up my site which I will discuss in another blog.